tusen-ai/SST/README.md

 ## Play with your first single-stride model

 In `./configs/sst/`, we provide a basic config `sst_waymoD5_1x_ped_cyc_8heads_3f` to show the power of our single-stride network on small object detection (Pedestrian and Cyclist).
-With this config (**only 20% training data for 12 epoch**), we can get a very good performance, which is better than most other published methods:
+With this config (**only 20% training data for 12 epoch**), we can get a very good performance, which is better than most other published methods (WOD validation split):
 |         |    Ped AP/APH | Cyc AP/APH  |
 |---------|--------|--------|
 |  Level 1 |   80.51/75.48  |  70.44/69.43   |